-- Using your middle name is optional. - If you go by your middle name, include your legal first name as well, i.e. James (Dave) Phillips. - If you go by a name other than your legal name, include your legal name along with your preferred name; for example, Wenfei (Cathy) Zhou or John "Jack" Smith, Jr. - If you have hyphenated or multiple last names, you may want to use your middle initial, instead of your middle name, to signal to the employer where your last name begins, i.e. Mary J. Kelly Gregory. - If your last name has changed, for example, you may include your former last name such as Sarah (Williams) Hanson.
+- Including your middle name is optional. - If you go by your middle name, include your legal first name as well, (example: James (Dave) Phillips). - If you go by a nickname or are an international student who has chosen an alternative name that you wish to be referred by, include your legal name along with your preferred name.
+For example: Wenfei (Cathy) Zhouor or John "Jack" Smith, Jr. - If you have hyphenated or multiple last names, you may want to use your middle initial, instead of your middle name, to signal to the employer where your last name begins (example: Mary J. Kelly Gregory). - If your last name has changed, you may include your former last name such as Sarah (Williams) Hanson.
 It's also important to let your references know that your name has changed before an employer calls them for a reference check.
-They may not realize that Sarah Hanson is the same Sarah Williams they knew at one time. - It's a good idea to send a copy of your resume (including both names) to all of your references prior to the reference check-it will give them a better idea of your professional activities and serve as a reminder that your name has changed.
+They may not realize that Sarah Hanson is the same Sarah Williams they knew at one time. - It's a good idea to send a copy of your resume (including both names) to all of your references prior to the reference check it will give them a better idea of your professional activities and serve as a reminder that your name has changed.